slatham/datapoint/README.md

 ```

 ### Initialise
 Before using any of the datapoint functionality you must first run the init() function.
 This is an async operation with a callback function passed as the argument.
 When called, the datapoint api will be queried for all forecast and observation sites.
-It will then store these sites in 2 seperate quadtrees - one for forecast sites and one for observation sites.
+It will then store these sites in 2 separate quadtrees - one for forecast sites and one for observation sites.
 This is because these lists rarely change so it saves multiple async calls to the datapoint api for the same data.
 Also, as the locations are stored in a quadtree data structure they're organised based on their location.
 This makes queries for nearby sites more efficient.
-It is recomended to run any call to datapoint in the callback function of the init() function call.
+It is recommended to run any call to datapoint in the callback function of the init() function call.
 That way you'll be sure everything is set up and ready.
 ```javascript
 dp.init((ready) => {
   // YOUR CODE GOES HERE
 });
 ```
-You could even test if everything is working and no errors have occured during initialisation
+You could even test if everything is working and no errors have occurred during initialisation
 ```javascript
 dp.init((ready) => {
   if(ready) {